kenwalger/root-beer-reviews/SETUP.md

 ## Next Steps

-1. Log in to admin panel
+1. Log in to admin panel at `/admin/login`
-2. Add some flavor notes (e.g., "Vanilla", "Sassafras")
-3. Add some colors (e.g., "Dark Brown", "Amber")
-4. Add serving contexts (e.g., "Bottle", "Can", "Tap")
+2. **Default data is already seeded!** You'll find:
+   - 20 flavor notes ready to use
+   - 5 colors and 5 serving contexts
+   - You can add more through the admin interface
-5. Create your first root beer entry
+3. Create your first root beer entry
-6. Write your first review!
+4. Write your first review!

+## Progressive Web App (PWA)

+The app is configured as a PWA and can be installed on mobile devices and desktop browsers:

+- **Mobile**: Open in Safari/Chrome → Share → "Add to Home Screen"
+- **Desktop**: Look for install icon in Chrome/Edge address bar

+See [PWA_SETUP.md](PWA_SETUP.md) for detailed instructions and icon setup.